AndWass/string_view/README.md

   * Is this completely API compatible?
 No
   * Is this completely free of UB?
 No, notably indexing (`some_view[index]`) can still cause UB
   * Is this completely non-throwing?
 No, `some_view.at(index)` can throw.
+  * Does this library provide a user-defined literal?
+Yes, `using namespace andwass::literals` will enable `"some string"_sv` to create views..